yyoshiki41/ses-notification-to-ddb/terraform/README.md

 ### 5. Subscribe SES to SNS

+Go to AWS Console - SES - Email addresses - click on one address - notifications - edit configuration

+For bounces, complaints, deliveries select the "ses-notification-to-ddb" sns topc and check "include original headers", then "save config".

 ## Note

-This terraform template is an example, if you need to deploy to production i suggest to keep a remote state on S3:
+This terraform template is an example, if you need to deploy to production i suggest to keep the terraform state on S3:

 ```
 terraform {